harveenatwal/vscode-publicdev/README.md

 ## Author + Contact

 Hi, my name is [Harveen](https://twitter.com/harveenatwal_) and I built this thing.
 I'm a soloist who likes to build things, but have a bad habit of not building in public.
 While working on another project, [webtilities.com](https://webtilities.com), I thought about a vscode extension, which could help me automate the marketing bits.
 Voilà, PublicDev was born.
 I appreciate you taking the time to read my blurb.
-If you have any questions or feedback, please reach out to us on [Twitter](https://twitter.com/harveenatwal_) or open an issue on [GitHub](https://github.com/harveenatwal/vscode-publicdev).
+If you have any questions or feedback, please reach out to me on [Twitter](https://twitter.com/harveenatwal_) or open an issue on [GitHub](https://github.com/harveenatwal/vscode-publicdev).

 ## Contributing